Top 5 employee benefits and perks

 Beyond the paid leave that all permanent workers are legally entitled to, many companies now give their staff more than the minimum and also provide other leave options.

 Giving extra days of paid leave for staying with the company for a predetermined period improves employee retention.
 Offering longer periods of paid or unpaid parental leave encourages parents to return to the company.
-Giving people time off to recharge or pursue volunteer work shows you support them, their values, and the wider community.
+Giving people time off to recharge or pursue volunteer work shows you support their wellbeing and values.

 It's about demonstrating to your employees that they matter.
 By showing them you are willing to go above and beyond, they will be much more likely to reciprocate.